Think you can't afford They Ask, You Answer Mastery? Take a close look at your budget

 Add it all together.
 Now, put it next to your expected expenses from Mastery.

-Remember, your investment in Mastery is finite — 12, 18, or 24 months.
+Remember, your investment in Mastery is finite — 12-18 months.
 Yes, you’ll have salaries and tech costs that will be ongoing, but your payments to IMPACT are limited.
 And, you’ll have a robust knowledge base at the end that will pay dividends for years.

 People use a search engine to find an answer; his article provides that answer and starts to build a relationship with the visitor.
 Soon, they read more content on the website and schedule a meeting.
 Months later, they put a down payment on a pool.